mzmll/CNSA-data_standard/Sample/sample.rst

 * Definition: specific layer in the land area which measures parallel to the soil surface and possesses physical characteristics which differ from the layers above and beneath
 * Field Format: text choice
 * Expected value: enumeration
-* Value syntax: ['', 'O horizon', 'A horizon', 'E horizon', 'B horizon', 'C horizon', 'R layer', 'Permafrost']
+* Value syntax: ['', 'O horizon', 'A horizon', 'E horizon', 'B horizon', 'C horizon', 'R layer', 'Permafrost', 'not applicable', 'not collected', 'not provided', 'restricted access', 'missing']

 **horizon method** : ``horizon_meth``